 The city of Strasbourg is home to the European parliament and famous tourist areas like the La Petite France area that is famous for its picture-perfect coloured house, storks nesting on roofs and Alsacian foods, The famous Strasbourg Cathedral was once the tallest building in the world.

-Strasbourg is a bike riders paradise with over 500 kilometres of riding paths in and around the city.
-Also, don’t forget that Strasbourg is the host to a world-famous Christmas market for 6 weeks every year.
+Strasbourg is a green city with plenty of outdoor parks and over 500 kilometres of riding paths in and around the city.
+Strasbourg is the host to a world-famous Christmas market for 6 weeks every year that has been running since the late 15th century

-Strasbourg is the gateway to many of the most popular sights in the Alsace such as Chateau Haut Koenigsbourg, a visit to Colmar and the ever-popular Alsace wine route.
+Strasbourg is the gateway to many of the most popular sights in the Alsace region of France.
+Attractions such as Chateau Haut Koenigsbourg, Colmar, and the ever-popular Alsace wine route .
 Let us help you to get to Strasbourg from Frankfurt today.

 Catch a bus from Frankfurt to Strasbourg